 - Improve our emergency response and resilience by having up to 30 fire appliances available day and night (a combination of Wholetime and Retained).
-This is an increase on the 26 proposed in our original 2017-20 IRMP - We plan to achieve this increase in the number of fire engines from; - 26 (18 fire engines immediately available 24/7); 6 day crewed fire on a 30 minute recall 24/7) - to 30 by providing 20 appliances immediately available; 6 day crewed recall at night); 3 fully wholetime retained fire engines which are - In practical terms this will mean that during the day we will have 27 (including a Search & Rescue appliance) immediately available fire appliances with a further 3 available within 30 minutes (for resilience purposes).
+This is an increase on the 26 proposed in our original 2017-20 IRMP - · We plan to achieve this increase in the number of fire engines from; - 26 (18 fire engines immediately available 24/7); 6 day crewed fire engines (immediately available during the day and on 30 minute recall at night); and 2 fully wholetime retained fire engines which are available on a 30 minute recall 24/7) - to 30 by providing 20 appliances immediately available; 6 day crewed fire engines (immediately available during the day and on 30 minute recall at night); 3 fully wholetime retained fire engines which are available on a 30 minute recall 24/7 and 1 Search & Rescue fire appliance - In practical terms this will mean that during the day we will have 27 (including a Search & Rescue appliance) immediately available fire appliances with a further 3 available within 30 minutes (for resilience purposes).